Morissette (singer)

 Johanne Morissette Daug Amon (/ˌmɒrᵻˈsɛt/ MORR-ih-SET; born June 2, 1996) is a Filipino singer and songwriter nicknamed in the press "Asia's Phoenix".
 She gained notice as a runner-up in TV5's Star Factor at age 14 and made her theatrical debut in 2012 as Mitchie Torres in Repertory Philippines' adaptation of Disney's Camp Rock.
-She received wider notice as a semi-finalist in the first season of ABS-CBN's The Voice of the Philippines.
+She received wider notice as a semi-finalist in the first season of ABS-CBN's The Voice of the Philippines (2013).
 She has a wide vocal range and has used the whistle register in some songs.

 In 2015, Morissette released her self-titled debut album.
 It was certified Platinum by the Philippine Association of the Record Industry.
 In 2016, she staged her first major solo concert Morissette at the Music Museum in Manila.
 In 2017, she co-hosted Bolt of Talent with American singer Michael Bolton, which aired on Star World and Fox TV.
-She gained further recognition after representing the Philippines in 2017 and 2018 at Asia Song Festival in South Korea.
+She represented the Philippines in 2017 and 2018 at Asia Song Festival in South Korea.
 In 2018, she headlined her first concert tour titled Morissette Is Made, which made its first stop at the Araneta Coliseum.
-In 2019, she was chosen by Disney alongside Darren Espanto to sing "A Whole New World" for the Philippine release of the live-action film Aladdin.
+In 2019, for Disney, she and Darren Espanto sang "A Whole New World" for the Philippine release of the live-action film Aladdin.

-In 2020, she worked with Bolton for a second time as co-mentors for AXN Asia's reality singing competition, Asian Dream.
-In 2021, Morissette performed the Philippine national anthem at the Batasang Pambansa during the final State of the Nation Address (SONA) of former President Rodrigo Duterte.
-By this time, she had begun writing and co-producing her own music, and the same year, she released an EP of her own songs, Signature.
-In 2025, she starred in Song of the Fireflies, a musical film.
+In 2020, she and Bolton were co-mentors for AXN Asia's reality singing competition, Asian Dream.
+In 2021, Morissette performed the Philippine national anthem at the Batasang Pambansa during the State of the Nation Address.
+The same year, she released an EP of her own songs, Signature.
+Among her tours, in 2022, she toured with Christian Bautista and Erik Santos in the US as "Threelogy".
+In 2025, she starred in Song of the Fireflies, a musical film, and the following year she starred in the Philippine production of The Notebook.

-The accolades for Morissette's music and performances have included two Awit Awards, an Aliw Award, six PMPC Star Awards for Music, and 38 Wish 107.5 Music Awards, the most such awards of any artist.
+Her accolades have included two Awit Awards, an Aliw Award, six PMPC Star Awards for Music, and 38 Wish 107.5 Music Awards, the most such awards of any artist.